Paulista General Language: History

 In the history of Brazil, the Portuguese colonization officially began with the foundation of the Captaincy of São Vicente by the Portuguese nobleman Martim Afonso de Sousa, on January 22, 1532.
 When Martim Afonso arrived in São Vicente, he met a group of Portuguese, Spanish and Indigenous convicts, led by the Portuguese João Ramalho.
-The figure of João Ramalho was extremely important for the success of the Portuguese colonization in the region.
 Ramalho acted as an intermediary in the negotiations between the Tupi Indians and the Portuguese colonizers.
 He had a close relationship with the natives of the region, was married to Bartira, daughter of the chief Tibiriçá, and was already established among the Tupi since 1508.

 With the officialisation of Portuguese colonisation in 1532, the union between white men and indigenous women became frequent, as the scarcity of white women on the Piratininga Plateau meant that, from the early days, the white inhabitant sought out the Indian in legitimate or temporary and multiple unions.
 The Indian leaders, with the intention of establishing stable alliances with foreigners who had many new and desirable material goods, initially supported this type of interethnic union.
 The population of the coastal regions of São Vicente, Piratininga and Alto Tietê, at the time of colonization, was made up almost entirely of Guayanás, Tupis and Carijós, speakers of the Tupi language.

 The scarcity or total absence of white women in the region can be explained by the fact that the first groups of settlers who disembarked in the Capitania of São Vicente were exclusively composed of men, many of them convicts or castaways.
 Only five years after the foundation of the captaincy, the first Portuguese couple disembarked in São Vicente.

 The interethnic unions, however, were not interrupted with the arrival of this and other couples and the coming of Portuguese wives.
 What predominated in the region in the first decades of colonisation was the union between white men and Tupi women.
 In this context, the caboclo emerged in the region, whose mother tongue was the Tupi of the mothers and also of all the relatives, since on the father's side there were no consanguineous relatives.
 This situation lasted for a long time and the Tupi language prevailed among the Paulista population in the first centuries of Portuguese colonisation.

 Gradually, the Tupi of São Paulo ceased to constitute an independent and culturally diverse people and their language began to reproduce itself essentially as the language of the caboclos.
 The language spoken by this caboclo population gradually became different from the genuine Tupi.
 In the 17th and 18th centuries, this language, already widespread among the Paulista population, became known as the "Paulista general language".